Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-logfile/README.md

                         that `--icinga-callback` makes, which is the only network connection this check opens.
 This option explicitly allows insecure SSL connections.
+  --lookback LOOKBACK   Request timeouts, slow requests and spawn pressure are
+                        counted within this window rather than reported one by one.
+Time window in seconds to look back over, ending at the moment of the run.
+Only what falls within it is counted, so what is reported is how often something happened lately rather than a total that keeps growing for as long as the source is kept.
+Example:
+                        `--lookback=3600`.
+Default: 600 (seconds)
   --match MATCH         Only consider a log line matching this Python regular
                         expression.
 The log line is lowercased before matching, so write the pattern in lowercase (or use